150 Unique Vedic Names For Baby Boys, With Meanings

 150. Yash

-Yash is a popular Hindu name originating from ancient Vedic scriptures.
+Yash is one of the most popular Hindu baby boy names originating from ancient Vedic scriptures.
 It means success, glory, victory, reputation, and celebrity.
 It is a rich and royal name.
 Yashvardhan was also a famous and intelligent scholar.

 Discover More Names